petrosDemetrakopoulos/SmartViews/README.md

 # Smart-Views: A blockchain enabled OLAP Data Warehouse
 This repository hosts the application server of Smart-Views.
+It is the implementation / application part of my thesis as an undergraduate Computer Science student of Athens University of Economics and Business ([aueb.gr](https://aueb.gr/)).

 The directory structure of the project is shown below.